lodev09/expo-recorder/README.md

 # Expo Recorder

-Audio recorder for your React Native apps 🎙️
+Audio recorder for your React Native apps 🎙️<br>
+This is a wrapper component that implements [Expo Audio](https://docs.expo.dev/versions/latest/sdk/audio/) and features an animated waveform for your recording needs. 💪

 <img alt="Expo Recorder" src="preview.gif" width="300px" />

-This is a wrapper component that implements [Expo Audio](https://docs.expo.dev/versions/latest/sdk/audio/) and features an animated waveform for your recording needs. 💪

 > [!NOTE]
 > This package is mostly subjective and might not fit your use case and/or design.
 >
-> I will try to make this as generic as possible, but if you want a very customized experience, feel free to copy its source code.
+> I will try to make this as generic as possible, but if you want a very customized experience, feel free to copy its code and customize it the way you want.
 Alternatively, you could submit a PR if you think it will help the general public.
-See [contributing](#contributing) to get started.
+See the [contributing guide](CONTRIBUTING.md) to get started.

 ## Installation